Custody Detention Officer

 Your working hours as a Custody Detention Officer

-Each shift you will work 12 hours with a shift pattern that consists of 2 early shifts (start at 7am and finish at 7pm), 2 late/nigh shifts (start at 7pm and finish at 7am), followed by 4 consecutive days off (with some exceptions).
+Each shift you will work 12 hours with a shift pattern that consists of 2 early shifts (start at 7am and finish at 7pm), 2 late/night shifts (start at 7pm and finish at 7am), followed by 4 consecutive days off (with some exceptions).

 For the full shift rota, click below.